cartesi/docs/docs/tutorials/helloworld/deploy-run.md

 }
 ```

-At this point, we can acquire a reference to our deployed HelloWorld DApp and instantiate a computation to be carried out off-chain by `alice`'s and `bob`'s Cartesi Compute nodes:
+At this point, we can acquire a reference to our deployed HelloWorld dApp and instantiate a computation to be carried out off-chain by `alice`'s and `bob`'s Cartesi Compute nodes:

 ```javascript
 > hw = await ethers.getContract("HelloWorld")